Reality shows and the present epidemic of bullying:

-I believe that one of the reasons that bullying has become so out of control in our schools is because of the overabundance of reality shows on television, which seem to glorify and glamorize the abuse of others.
+One of the reasons that bullying has become so out of control in our schools is the overabundance of reality shows on television, which seem to glorify and glamorize the abuse of others.

 When I see this, a question always comes to mind: “What kind of example and message are these shows and their stars sending our children and teenagers?”

-Sadly, as television networks slowly run out of ideas for fictional shows and reality shows gradually take over the airwaves, TV is becoming less fictional (and interesting) and is sending the message to kids that bullying is okay, or that you have to be a bully in order to move up in the world…that to get ahead, you have to step over another person.
-Such a shame!
+Sadly, as television networks slowly run out of ideas for fictional shows and reality shows gradually take over the airwaves, TV is becoming less fictional (and interesting) and is sending the message to kids that bullying is okay or that you have to be a bully to move up in the world…that to get ahead, you have to step over another person.

 And most reality show stars are narcissistic has-beens who are just dying to stay relevant and get the last shot at fame, which makes them lousy role models!

 0 thoughts on “Reality of Reality Shows- Glorifying and Glamorizing Bullying”

 Interesting insight on the effect of shifting television shows from fiction to a preponderance of “reality” shows.
 Even though many of the reality shows are staged in a manipulative way, they are still a different breed than old time fiction.

 Thank you.
 I’ve often read in different articles that some of it is scripted.
 And yes, they are very different.
 Maybe I’m old school, but I prefer more fictional shows.
 But that’s just me. 🙂